-A small number of new conductors has guided the choir to its present position, and where its services are in great demand.
-Since its foundation the Choir has almost exclusively performed for good causes and Civic events, and for the last few years has itself become a registered charity.
+A small number of new conductors have guided the choir to its present position, and where its services are in great demand.
+Since its foundation the Choir has almost exclusively performed for good causes and Civic events.

-The Choir has made overseas visits and has twice been selected to perform, along with 60 international choirs, at the Cornwall International Male Voice Choral Festival.
+The Choir has made overseas visits and at the Cornwall International Male Voice Choral Festival.

-Currently, with approximately 60 choristers the Choir has a wide repertoire and a full programme of engagements.
-20 plus events in a year is not uncommon and its work consistently contributes to the raising of substantial funds for good causes, either directly or through the organisations for whom it performs.
+Currently, with approximately 40 choristers the Choir has a wide repertoire and a full programme of engagements.
+Its work consistently contributes to the raising of substantial funds for good causes, either directly or through the organisations for whom it performs.